 Come Fellowship with us around the Word of God.

-- We gather for verse-by-verse exposition of God’s Word, to find out what the Bible says.
+- We gather for verse-by-verse exposition of God’s Word.

 - We provide a place to raise your children according to God’s values and not the world’s.